interpretation-experiment/seeds/README.md

 ### The above, with pseudowords

-We also convert part of the above sources to jabberwocky sentences, using Keuleers' & Brysbaert's [Wuggy](http://crr.ugent.be/programs-data/wuggy).
+We also convert part of the above sources to jabberwocky sentences, using Keuleers & Brysbaert's [Wuggy](http://crr.ugent.be/programs-data/wuggy).
 The generated sentences are in:

 * `cornell_movie_quotes_corpus/text_pairs_30-pseudowords.txt` (based on `cornell_movie_quotes_corpus/text_pairs_30.txt`)
 * `popova/narratives-pseudowords.txt`
 * `popova/series-events-pseudowords.txt`

-These were generated with the following two steps (in the environment set up above):
+These are generated with the following two steps (in the environment set up above):

 ```
 python pseudowords/generate.py --out pseudoword-suggestions.csv --reference reference-file.txt